 One deviation from the target article was that all participants completed all scenarios in random order.
 We considered this to be a more robust design with many advantages, yet one disadvantage is that answers to one scenario may bias participants’ answers to the following scenarios.

-We, therefore, pre-registered that if we failed to find support for our hypotheses, we would examine order as a moderator (without outlier exclusions), and if there is an indication for order as impacting results, we will report rerunning the analyses for the failed scenario by focusing on the participants that completed each scenario when it is displayed first.
+We, therefore, pre-registered that if we failed to find support for our hypotheses, we would examine order as a moderator, meaning that we will run the analyses first with the unsupported study displayed first and then with the unsupported study not displayed first, and report the differences between the two, and examine whether the confidence intervals of the effect overlap.
 To compensate for multiple comparisons and the increased likelihood of capitalizing on chance, we set the alpha for the additional analyses to a stricter .005.

 [TBD conclusion based on our experience with a unified design so far: We found no differences in conclusions]